Embedded vs hosted images in email signatures

 To put it simply, embedded images are those stored within an email.
 Hosted images are downloaded and stored on a web server.
 This reduces the size of the email, making it more mobile-friendly.

-If you’re using Microsoft 365, our email signature solution takes the guesswork out — giving you centralized control over how images are managed and displayed across your entire organization's email signatures.
+If you’re using Microsoft 365 or Google Workspace, our email signature solution takes the guesswork out.
+It gives you centralized control over how images are managed and displayed across your entire organization's email signatures.

 To include HTML images in email signatures like a company logo or social media icons, you’ve got two image options.
 You can either embed an image directly into the email signature template or host it externally and link to it.